Happiness a la Mode

 Happiness a la Mode is a 1919 American silent romantic comedy film directed by Walter Edwards and starring Harrison Ford and Constance Talmadge.

 Plot

 As described in a film magazine review, young husband Richard Townsend finds that he is tired of his wife Barbara and has become infatuated with another woman.
-Barbara consents to give him a divorce and then determines to win him back within the three months that must elapse prior to the final decree of divorse.
+Barbara consents to give him a divorce and then determines to win him back within the three months that must elapse prior to the final decree of divorce.
 By clever ruses she manages to accomplish her purpose and the conclusion finds the pair happily married.